AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-streams.md

 <a id="opIdStream_Get Resolved Streams"></a>

 Returns bulk resolved stream and type representations that is associated with provided streams.
+The list of stream identifiers to be resolved should be supplied as a list of comma-separated stream IDs in the request body.
+HTTP 207 is returned regardless of partial or complete success of stream resolution.
+Any stream that cannot be resolved with be included in the ChildErrors property of the `SdsResolvedStreamsResponse`.

 <h3>Request</h3>